Ebola is most deadly among babies, young children, study finds

 “The very youngest of children - neonates - appear to have the worst outcomes from Ebola,” said Robert Fowler, a co-researcher on the study from the University of Toronto.

-He said the findings about how children suffer more show the need to “evolve more dedicated and specialised means of caring for them in an Ebola outbreak”.
-(Editing by Gareth Jones)
+He said the findings about how children suffer more show the need to “evolve more dedicated and specialized means of caring for them in an Ebola outbreak”.